10 Less Famous Australian Snakes

 Source: public domain

-Brachyurophis australis has specialised teeth, with a serrated edge.
-The purpose of this is slicing its main prey, namely reptile eggs, and accessing the nutritious white and yolk within.
-These comprise most of its diet.
+Australian coral snakes have specialised teeth, with a serrated edge.
+The purpose of this is slicing into its main prey, namely reptile eggs, and accessing the nutritious white and yolk within.
+These comprise the majority of its diet.
 They also have an adapted snout with an upturned edge, designed for digging up those leathery reptile eggs, by sifting through soil to find the hidden stashes.

-The Brachyurophis genus is most closely related to the Australian Simoselaps genus.
+The Brachyurophis genus is most closely related to the Australian Simoselaps genus, also mildly venomous.
 However, the two are believed to have diverged 18 million years ago.
-Brachyurophis likely split from the death adders and brown snakes 23 million years ago.
+Brachyurophis likely split from the more dangerous brown snakes and death adders 23 million years ago.

 8 Black-striped snake